walkabilly/pa_task_view/package-finder.md

   </tr>
   <tr>
    <td style="text-align:left;"> mdsr </td>
-   <td style="text-align:left;max-width: 50; "> A complement to *Modern Data
+   <td style="text-align:left;max-width: 50; "> A complement to all editions of *Modern Data
-    Science with R*, both the first
+    Science with R*
-    and second editions (ISBN: 978-0367191498, publisher URL:
+     (ISBN: 978-0367191498, publisher URL:
     &lt;https://www.routledge.com/Modern-Data-Science-with-R/Baumer-Kaplan-Horton/p/book/9780367191498&gt;).
     This package contains data and code to complete exercises and reproduce examples from the text.
 It also facilitates connections to the SQL database server used in the book.
-Both editions of the book are supported by this package. </td>
+All editions of the book are supported by this package. </td>
   </tr>
   <tr>